Skip to main content

 Magnesium functions as a cofactor in over 300 enzymatic reactions, significantly impacting insulin sensitivity, glucose metabolism, and bone health, while its deficiency contributes to thyroid dysfunction.
 Zinc, a vital trace element, directly supports testosterone production and modulates the hypothalamic-pituitary-gonadal (HPG) axis.

-Selenium and iodine form an indispensable duo for thyroid and conversion, with selenium protecting the thyroid from oxidative stress during hormone production.
+Selenium and iodine form an indispensable duo for thyroid hormone synthesis and conversion, with selenium protecting the thyroid from oxidative stress during hormone production.
 The B-complex vitamins, including B5, B6, B9, and B12, support adrenal function, neurotransmitter synthesis, and the metabolism of sex hormones, directly affecting stress response and overall endocrine harmony.

 Specific micronutrient deficits disrupt hormonal feedback loops, impacting metabolic and reproductive health.